81 reasons The Career Change Accelerator will be the best investment of your life

 16. A huge amount – given me great support to make progress in making a change and also given me the time to focus on myself. – Lindsey, April 2016

-15. The tribe has meant sooooo much to me.
+15. It’s meant sooooo much to me.
 Its incredible the power of having a group of like minded people who are behind you who also want to change, its taken me from doubt to action.
 Its helped me become alive again and be confident to be me.
 Its opened my eyes to infinite choices and possibilities. before I had no idea what I wanted to do, now I have so many things I want to explore and learn about. – Adelaide, April 2016

 14. A huge new perspective to change my life and career path.
 Met amazing individuals. – April 2016